 Common use cases for infrastructure as a service are:

 - Migration of applications from on-premises to the cloud

 - Running development and testing environments

-PaaS allows you to develop, test and deploy your applications without managing the underlying infrastructure.
+The second cloud computing model is platform as a service which allows enterprises to develop, test and deploy their applications without managing the underlying infrastructure.
 For example, you can deploy a web application without installing the operating system and worrying about upgrading the system.

-Cloud features like scalability, high availability and resiliency are included in PaaS which reduces the coding complexity and administrative overhead for businesses.
+Cloud benefits like scalability, high availability and resiliency are built in these services.

 Software as a Service (SaaS)

 Software as a service is the third cloud computing model where an application is centrally hosted and offered as a subscription to the end users.
 Some examples of SaaS are Salesforce CRM, Office 365, Box, Google Apps, Netflix.
 Enterprises can quickly realize value with minimal management with SaaS.